About the Authors

 from left to right:

-Louise Tidmand, Ph.D.-student with the project “Life Skills on the Curriculum”, MA (Ed.) in Educational Psychology and the educational manager at StyrkeAkademiet ApS, as well as the author of a series of research-based articles on well-being for schools, vocational upper secondary education and parents.
-She was the initiator and intervention designer on the national Projekt Skoletrivsel (Project: well-being at school).
+Louise Tidmand, Ph.D., PostDoc in Positive Education.
+Louise made her thesis with the project “Life Skills on the Curriculum”, MA (Ed.) in Educational Psychology and the educational manager at StyrkeAkademiet ApS, as well as the author of a series of research-based materials on well-being for schools and parents.
 She trains pedagogical staff members all over Denmark in practical work with Positive Education, social-emotional learning and courses to enhance well-being from a strength-based perspective.
 With fifteen years of teaching experience in school and adult education, Louise is eager to transfer her research into practice.
 Louise may be contacted through www.strength.academy.

 Nadia Holmgren, MA (Ed.) in Educational Psychology, is the manager of FamilieFlow, a practice for family therapy.
 In the past fourteen years, Nadia has also been a partner and educational-psychological consultant in the consultancy I to I. As a family therapist, lecturer in pscyhology and education, as an active school board member and as the mother of two, Nadia is focused on creating a good school and a good life for all children.
 Nadia may be contacted through www.nadiaholmgren.dk.